serpent-linux/website/content/blog/rebootstrapped-with-glibc.md

 At the time of writing, 18 amazing individuals have contributed to us on our [Open Collective](https://opencollective.com/serpent-os).
 On behalf of the team, I want to thank you from the bottom of our hearts.
-Once we leave bootstrap, we'll not fail to disappointed you with a reliable, up to date operating system that is always on the edge and always safe to upgrade, enabling you to do what **you** want to do.
+Once we leave bootstrap, we'll dedicate ourselves to providing you with a reliable, up to date operating system that is always on the edge and always safe to upgrade, enabling you to do what **you** want to do.
 Our team has extensive and somewhat unique experience in building custom systems with high performance and reliability that caters for verything from devops to gaming.